brycefisher/brycefisher.github.io-jekyll/_posts/2013-01-11-running-php-5-2-and-5-3-on-the-same-server.md

 ##Why???

-I'm running [Drupal](http://drupal.org) as the CMS on my personal shared hosting account, and I've been playing with around with [Fat Free Framework](http://github.com/bcosca/fatfree) for building a lightweight backend and RESTful API to a mobile app.
+I was running [Drupal](http://drupal.org) as the CMS on my personal shared hosting account, and I've been playing with around with [Fat Free Framework](http://github.com/bcosca/fatfree) for building a lightweight backend and RESTful API to a mobile app.
 Before dishing out the whopping $50/month to rollout my app on a dedicated server, I just wanted to do some basic user testing early on in the process.
-So, to save some money, I'm using my personal shared hosting account (with HostGator).
+So, to save some money, I decided to use my personal shared hosting account (with HostGator).

 Unfortunately, Fat Free Framework requires PHP 5.3+ to work it's magic, but HostGator by default uses PHP 5.2.
 After puttering through their documentation, I discovered that PHP 5.3 comes pre-installed on all shared hosting.
 Hooray!
 However, none of the Zend extensions are compatible with HostGator's PHP 5.3 setup, such as PDO, sqlite, pdo_mysql, and others.
 Here's the rub -- Drupal __depends__ on these modules being loaded.
 So how can we escape this from this most heart-rending dilemma ever seen???

+_**UPDATE MAY, 2014**_ -- *HostGator is now converting [all PHP to version 5.4.](http://support.hostgator.com/articles/hosting-guide/hardware-software/what-version-of-php-are-you-using) This is awesome because 5.4 is significantly faster than previous versions and it comes with a development server, traits, JavaScript array notation* (ex: `[1,"string",TRUE,[],...]`) *and loads of other goodies and security updates.
+Great job, HostGator!*

 ##Two Php Configurations